 Ladybug Larvae (Coccinellidae)

-Many gardeners are familiar with the aphid-fighting powers of the ladybug, but did you know that it's actually the larvae that do most of the aphid eating?
+Many gardeners are familiar with the aphid-fighting powers of the ladybug.
+Although, did you know that it's actually the larvae that do most of the aphid eating?
 If you see ladybugs in your yard, go on a hunt for their spiky larvae.
 They're probably out there doing you a favor and eating those pesky aphids.

 Crab Spider (Thomisidae)

-Snakefly larvae and adults are both predators of aphids and are well known to be excellent pest control in agricultural settings.
+Snakefly larvae and adults are both predators of aphids.
+They are well known to be excellent pest control in agricultural settings.
 In fact, adult snakeflies are particularly helpful in pear orchards, where they eat the pest, pear psylla.
 The larvae also eat wood-boring insects, which can be helpful for pest control.

 Soldier Beetle (Cantharidae)

 Soldier beetle adults and larvae are strong pest predators with a voracious appetite.
-They will delightfully destroy an aphid colony as well as many other garden pests, like cucumber beetles, corn rootworms, grasshopper eggs, and other soft-bodied insects.
+They will delightfully destroy an aphid colony as well as many other garden pests.
+For instance, cucumber beetles, corn rootworms, grasshopper eggs, and other soft-bodied insects.